Choosing right engagement model for your data initiative

 - Data-driven business transformation initiatives, i.e., digital transformation ones, require specific skill sets that are hard to find

-- These skill sets, and therefore the associated profiles, evolve throughout the course of implementation; and they may not always be necessary long term.
+- These skill sets, and therefore the associated profiles, evolve throughout implementation; and they may not always be necessary long term.

-- Leveraging external resources is often the fastest, most cost-effective, and lower risk way to go
+- Leveraging external resources is often the fastest, most cost-effective, and less risky way to go

 - How these resources are managed and integrated, temporarily or permanently, in your existing team is also an essential element

-In 2011 Neal Analytics developed a leading innovative analytics delivery approach backed by its highly skilled experts, that successfully helps companies in various industries convert data and servers into visible and usable business results.
-Neal Analytics calls this Flagship resource the Managed Capacity model.
-It enables Neal Analytics to meet its customers’ needs with greater speed and efficiency.
+In 2011, Neal Analytics developed a leading innovative analytics delivery approach backed by its highly skilled experts that successfully helps companies in various industries convert data and servers into visible and usable business results.
+Neal Analytics calls this flagship engagement model approach: the Managed Capacity model.
+It enables Neal Analytics to meet its customers’ needs with higher speed and efficiency.

 How to organize the perfect team for a data analytics project?

 A data analytics initiative requires a broad set of skills, one that evolves through the project, and with a team size that can vary quite significantly depending on the project.

 The final piece to fit these components together is an organizational model to support the transformation goals associated with analytics.